-- 1. Twenty-four \$2300 scholarships will be awarded to the Extended Campus students divided by areas based on enrollment: - a.
-Upstate Gaffney, Greer - b.
-Columbia - c.
-Charleston - d.
-Lowcountry Florence, Kingstree, North Augusta, Yemassee - e.
-Internet - 2.
+- 1. Twenty-four \$2300 scholarships will be awarded to the Extended Campus students divided by areas based on enrollment: - Upstate Gaffney, Greer - Columbia - Charleston - Lowcountry Florence, Kingstree, North Augusta, Yemassee - Internet - 2.
 A student may receive this scholarship only once each year. - 3.
-To be eligible for this scholarship a student must: - a.
-Submit a letter or email to the Scholarship Committee demonstrating merit and financial need.
-The mailing address is: Financial Aid Office
+To be eligible for this scholarship, a student must: - Submit a letter or email to the Scholarship Committee demonstrating merit and financial need.
+The mailing address is :

-Limestone College.

-Ennesione conege,

-1115 College Drive

-Gaffney, SC 29340
+Financial Aid Office Limestone College 1115 College Drive Gaffney, SC 29340 Email: bshreve@limestone.edu.

-Email is bgreer@limestone.edu.

-- b.
-Have successfully accumulated a total of 60 semester hours with at least 12 semester hours at Limestone College. - c.
-Have a GPA of 3.25 or above. - 4.
+- Have successfully accumulated a total of 60 semester hours with at least 12 semester hours at Limestone College. - Have a GPA of 3.25 or above. - 4.
 The scholarship will be given to students enrolled full-time (12 semester hours and annually for 24 hours) each semester.
-A credit of \$1,150 will be applied to the fall semester and the spring semester of the student's account after 12 semester hours have been completed in each semester (usually in September and February).
+A credit of \$1,150 will be applied to the fall semester and the spring semester of the students' account after 12 semester hours have been completed in each semester (usually in September and February).